HarshRaj-13/PyGuard-/README.md

 https://github.com/HarshRaj-13/PyGuard-/assets/127778323/a8d75d33-0ce9-4db1-990e-f04a93fe2af2)https://github.com/HarshRaj-13/PyGuard-/assets/127778323/a8d75d33-0ce9-4db1-990e-f04a93fe2af2

 ## <a name="introduction">🤖 Introduction</a>
-This project is to create a Voice Activated Desktop Assistant with the use of  Python programming language.Voice assistants are software agents that can interpret human speech and respond via synthesized voices.
+This project is to create a Voice Activated Door Lock System with the use of  Python programming language.Voice assistants are software agents that can interpret human speech and respond via synthesized voices.
 Apple’s Siri, Amazon’s Alexa, Microsoft’s Cortana, and Google’s Assistant are the most popular voice assistants and are embedded in smartphones or dedicated home speakers.

 ## <a name="objectives">⚙️ Objectives</a>
 - The main Objective of this project is to  implement coding in the field of mechanical aspect in order to drive the mechanical components more effectively and efficiently.